AlexEllner/alex-ellner-publiceringsverktyg/README.md

 # Gatsby portfolio

-This portfolio is written in gatsby with styled components and the headless CMS, Strapi.
+This portfolio is written in Gatsby with styled components and the headless CMS, Strapi.

 ## Install node js